Lazy Loading

 Important

 YouTube and Vimeo embeds load significant JavaScript and CSS even before the user clicks play.
-BoostPro replaces embedded videos with a lightweight thumbnail placeholder that only loads the full player when clicked.
+BoostPro replaces embedded video <iframe> elements with a lightweight thumbnail placeholder that only loads the full player when clicked.

 - Default: Off